TPTU: Large Language Model-based AI Agents for Task Planning and Tool Usage: Introduction

-In this paper, we propose a structured framework and discuss the necessary abilities of such LLM-based AI Agents.
-Furthermore, we instantiate the framework with different LLMs and evaluate their task planning and tool usage (TPTU) abilities on several tasks.
-Our main contributions are summarized as follows:
+In this paper, we propose a structured framework \re{for LLM-based AI Agents to evaluate the existing LLMs' planning and tool-using ability} and discuss the necessary abilities of such LLM-based AI Agents.
+Furthermore, we instantiate the framework with different LLMs and evaluate their \textbf{T}ask \textbf{P}lanning and \textbf{T}ool \textbf{U}sage (TPTU) abilities on several tasks. \re{As shown in Figure \ref{fig:intro}, we use the Doraemon as an analogy of our LLM-based agents: Doraemon's magic 4D pocket consists of millions of gadgets (the Tool Set), and Doraemon needs to pick the right tools and solve tasks in a right order.} Our main contributions are summarized as follows:

 \begin{enumerate} \item We propose a structured framework tailored for LLM-based AI Agents to evaluate the TPTU abilities of the existing open-source LLMs.